Convert Technical Atmosphere to Meter of water (at to mH2O)

 How do you convert at to mH2O formula?

-The main formula to convert at to mH2O is to multiply at value by 10.
+The main formula for the conversion of the at value to mH2O amount is to multiply the at value by 10.

 There are 10 Meter of water in 1 Technical Atmosphere.To convert from Technical Atmosphere to Meter of water, multiply your figure by 10 (or divide by 0.1).